Skip to Content

 • The tenant fails to give a written notice of lease termination.

 • The tenant breaks the lease agreement early.
-The landlord may subtract the cost of finding a replacement tenant from the tenant’s security deposit.
+The landlord may subtract the cost of finding a replacement tenant from the security deposit.

 • There’s damage to the landlord’s rental property.
 Damage is different from normal wear and tear of the dwelling.